PShoe/puzzle15_code_test/README.md

 To find if a space on the board is open for a tile to move into, I used the findSquaresCanMoveTo logic inside the lib folder.
 This calculates if there is a square to the left, right, above or below, then retrieves that square and sets it's "can move into" state to true.

-Finally, checkWin that occurs each time a move is made, and will check your current state array of numbers to the correct numerical order, which is a const.
+Finally, checkWin logic occurs each time a move is made, and will check a user's current state array of numbers to the correct numerical order, which is a const.

 ## Challenges/Improvements